OrbitalEnterprises/eve-esi-client/docs/AssetsApi.md

 Get character asset locations

 Return locations for a set of item ids, which you can get from character assets endpoint.
-Coordinates for items in hangars or stations are set to (0,0,0)  --- Alternate route: &#x60;/v1/characters/{character_id}/assets/locations/&#x60;  Alternate route: &#x60;/legacy/characters/{character_id}/assets/locations/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/assets/locations/&#x60;
+Coordinates for items in hangars or stations are set to (0,0,0)  ---

 ### Example
 ```java